Newtrino-Martin/hello-world/README.md

 # hello-world
-This is to learn contributing on github
+This is to learn how to contributing on github